REESELAW BLOG

 "Children and adolescents have a built-in process to shut down and stop communicating [when overwhelmed], but their body language and their lack of words are telling us a lot," Moore says.
 She has noticed that parents reaction is often to escalate, yell and become agitated.
 Instead, Moore teaches parents to notice their child's body language and nonverbal cues and ask what it is telling them.

 "It tells you that what you're doing is not working and you've hit a roadblock," she says.
 "I have to teach parents that it's not defiance.
-Its gotten to a point when they [the adolescent] can't go any further.
+It's gotten to a point when they [the adolescent] can't go any further.
 They don't have the capacity."

 Returning to the wise mind: Fisher works at a practice that uses dialectical behavior therapy (DBT) and finds the method particularly helpful and appropriate for adolescent clients because of its focus on differentiating between humans emotional and rational states of mind.
 DBT guides clients to identify and use their "wise mind," which draws upon a middle ground of both emotional and rational thinking.